gearglow/ReptiliaWithATwist/The List.md

 After a break and snacks, Elysia and Robbie gathered the components for the Unlimited Flight ritual, and they all returned to the chamber.

-Inside the rune circle, they removed the pentagram and inscribed a hexagram with a chalk made from crushed eggshells.
+Inside the rune circle, they removed the pentagram and inscribed a hexagram with a paint made from crushed eggshells.
 At each point, nestled upon a bed of feathers, a crystal was placed which had been charged with a single component spell of the main Unlimited Flight spell: anti-gravity, acceleration, raw velocity, inertial compensation, agility, and a triggering charm.
 In the center, a larger crystal was placed; it was charged with the full Unlimited Flight spell.
 Its feather nest was woven through with a hair from each of them.

 They each sliced a finger and dripped a few drops into the rune circle.
 Magic flared, the lights dimmed, and they drew their wands and began chanting, "_Hegan egin mugarik gabe!
 Hegan egin mugarik gabe!_"